Olinda Oil Museum Trail

-- Distance: 1 mile
+- Distance: 1.9 miles

-- Elevation gain: 300 feet
+- Elevation gain: 350 feet

-- Difficulty rating: PG
+- Difficulty Rating: PG

 - USGS topo map: Yorba Linda

 - Rating: 4

 Text and photography copyright 2014 by David W. Lockeretz, all rights reserved.
 Information and opinions provided are kept current to the best of the author’s ability.
 All readers hike at their own risk, and should be aware of the possible dangers of hiking, walking and other outdoor activities.
 By reading this, you agree not to hold the author or publisher of the content on this web site responsible for any injuries or inconveniences that may result from hiking on this trail.
 Check the informational links provided for up to date trail condition information.